wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.         Expires May 7, 2016                 [Page 17]
+Contavalli, et al.        Expires June 16, 2016                [Page 17]

-Internet-Draft        Client Subnet in DNS Queries         November 2015
+Internet-Draft        Client Subnet in DNS Queries         December 2015

    MUST verify that these match, and SHOULD discard the entire response